Aytaditya/MultiplicationTable-Android-App/README.md

 ---

-## Acknowledgements
+## Contributing

-We would like to thank the following individuals and organizations for their contributions to this project:
+Contributions to the Multiplication Table Generator App are welcome.
+If you have suggestions for improvements or encounter any issues, please feel free to open an issue or submit a pull request on our GitHub repository.